gotchoices/MyCHIPs/doc/learn-tally.md

   - Signature date
   - Signature of the modifying party

-Tally data and chits must be duplicated exactly on the Stock and Foil.
+Tally data and chits must be duplicated exactly on the Stock and Foil (i.e. the two copies of the tally held by the parties to the credit agreement).
 The order of chits must also (eventually) agree on both sides of the tally.
 Authority amendments can be recorded in any order but should be recorded on both sides.
 Parameter settings only reside only on one side and are controlled by the owner of that